This Is Your Brain on Microdoses of Psilocybin

 Microdosing Psilocybin May Improve Divergent Thinking and Creativity

-Let's get back to the pioneering new study on the effects of microdosing psychedelic truffles by Prochazkova et al. (2018) that inspired this blog post.
+Let's get back to the pioneering new study on the effects of microdosing psychedelic truffles by Prochazkova et al. (2018).
 Although there's lots of anecdotal evidence about the "mind-expanding" powers of psilocybin, clinical research is relatively rare.
 For this study, Prochazkova and colleagues set out to investigate how a microdose of a psychedelic substance (.33 grams of dried "psilocybin truffles" for average body weight) affected cognitive brain function in 36 study participants who were attending a conference organized by the Psychedelic Society of The Netherlands (PSN).

 Previous research has found that typical doses of psychedelics containing enough milligrams to trigger hallucinogenic responses target serotonergic 5-HT2A receptors in the brain and can disrupt “normality” in ways that promote cognitive flexibility and divergent thinking, which often leads to creative insights.
 Prochazkova and her team believe that microdosing may be a way for people to experience the creative benefits of psychedelic drugs without the risk of experiencing the "bad trips" that can be triggered by high doses of psychoactive hallucinogens.